darconeous/concordd/README.md

 Setting up `concordd` to run as a daemon at startup is left as an excercise for the reader.

+## Using `concordctl` without `sudo`

+If you want make it so that you don't need to be `root` or use `sudo` to be able to use `concordctl`, you can do the following:

+1. Create a group named `concordd-admin`.
+2. Add any users to that group that you want to be able to use `concordctl`.
+3. For any user that you just added to that group, you **MUST** log out and log back in before `concordctl` will work without sudo.

+If you are using Raspbian, you can do the above with the following shell commands:

+    $ sudo groupadd concordd-admin
+    $ sudo usermod -a -G concordd-admin ${USER}
+    $ logout

+Once you log back in, you should be able to use `concordctl` without `sudo`.
+Note that if you are logged into the GUI directly on the RPI, you will need to manually log out of that before you will be able to skip using `sudo`.
+If in doubt, a reboot will surely do the trick.

 ## License ##